eth-educators/launch_docs/README.md

 TBD

 ## Staking Risks
-Staking on Ethereum 2.0 is not with risks.
+Staking on Ethereum 2.0 has some risks.
 Some common things to look out for are not limited to:
 - Hardware related issues can impact a staking setup.
 For example: power failures, hardware failures, running out of disk space, etc.
 - Networking related issues such as DDoS attacks or general connectivity issues (e.g. severed cable).
 - Software related issues such as bugs in client software or OS issues.